sandialabs/Fugu/docs/source/introduction.rst

 *************
 Backend
 *************
 A backend generates platform-specific code from the platform-independent network graph (Scaffold.graph).
 Included in Fugu today is a backend to a basic reference simulator SNN and a backend that targets Intel's Loihi platform.

 *************
 Get Started
 *************
 1. Installation
    - We recommend installing Fugu in a conda or virtual environment in Python 3.8.
 The requirements can be found in requirements3.txt
-   - Dependencies include: Numpy, Scipy, NetworkX, Pandas, and Pytorch (for DS)
+   - Dependencies include: Numpy, NetworkX, Pandas, and Pytorch (for DS)
 2. Jupyter Notebook examples
    - Walk through our Jupyter Notebook examples as a first step into the world of Fugu.
 These can be found in the examples folder, in a folder labeled notebooks.
 We've outlined how we translate common algorithms and problems into Fugu brick formation.
 3. Documentation
    - We have documented many of the applicable python files for your reference in our docs page.